dashpay/dash-network-deploy/README.md

 ## Networks definition

 Use available or create your own network configuration in [networks directory](networks).
-Name of files in [networks directory](networks) are equal to Dash networks names.
+Name of files in [networks directory](networks) are equal to Dash network names.

 Terraform configuration defined in `*.tfvars` files.
 All available options you will find in [variables.tf](terraform/aws/variables.tf) file.